wko27/blog/_daily/2022-10-27-Greek_Food.md

   * triceps were super sore
 * important meeting!
 * head home a bit early
+  * ended up in a call with a fellow CMU founder on the way
+  * hope I was able to help
+  * got stuck in a traffic jam anyway
 * helped Dad with some stuff
   * dinner at Asia Village with my Dad
   * deliciously salty